Personal tales from over 30 years’ of collecting Transformers toys

 Chapter 15 – Found in Translation

 Back in the mid-1990s, having joined the Transmasters fanclub, I set about to accomplishing two major things (Transformers-wise): 1, catching up on all the issues of Marvel UK’s comic I’d missed and, 2, obtaining all the not-available-in-the-UK toys.
 Unresolved childhood issues?
-Check!
+Check, and check!

 This was new collecting territory to me, potentially challenging and very expensive.
 My supermarket wages would only go so far, after all!
 Almost all of the Transformers I’d been collecting these last 10 years had been because of their characters (as portrayed by the Marvel comics) and, as I pored over the photocopied leaflets, I realised that these Japanese Transformers were complete strangers to me.